-First offense, office detention and a zero will be given for the cut class.
+First offense, office detention and a zero will be given for the eut class.
 There will be no opportunity to make up work missed.
-Second offense, a full day IWS ISS will be assigned and a conference will be held involving the student, parent/guardian, and counseling services team.
+Second offense, a full day ISSwill be assigned and a conference will be held involving the student, parent/guardian, and counseling services team.
 A zero will be assigned for the class cut and no opportunity will be given to make up the work missed.